sichkar-valentyn/Machine_Learning_in_Python/README.md

 <br/>

 ### <a id="description">Description</a>
 Practical experiments on Machine Learning in Python.
-Processing of sentences and finding relevant ones, approximation of function with polynomials.
+Processing of sentences and finding relevant ones, approximation of function with polynomials and other experiments.

 <br/>